SOLAR POWER IN KENTUCKY

 Project details

-The McCracken solar farm serves as a model for future solar projects across Kentucky, demonstrating how solar farms can integrate seamlessly into the local economy while providing affordable clean energy.
-In addition to powering homes and businesses, the McCracken solar energy farm will also help strengthen the energy grid and ensure a sustainable, reliable energy supply during peak demand periods.
+McCracken Solar serves as a model for future solar projects across Kentucky, demonstrating how solar farms can integrate seamlessly into the local economy while providing affordable clean energy.
+In addition to powering homes and businesses, the McCracken solar project will also help strengthen the energy grid and ensure a sustainable, reliable energy supply during peak demand periods.

 • 615 acres of privately held land, equivalent to 0.36% of McCracken County's total land area